-However, unlike DT, an ambiguity already arises at the level of the definition.
-To resolve this ambiguity, two possible conditions have been proposed: one is to define the Hamiltonian so that it satisfies the no big-bang condition, which forbids the creation of universes from nothing (see the left panel of Fig.\ \ref{fig:DTpicture}), and the other is to identify the Hamiltonian directly with the $W^{(3)}$ operator \cite{CDT:SFT:AW}.
+However, unlike DT, an ambiguity already arises at the level of the definition of CDT.
+To resolve this ambiguity, two possible conditions have been proposed.
+One is to define the Hamiltonian so that it satisfies the no-big-bang condition, which forbids the creation of universes from nothing (see the left panel of Fig.\ \ref{fig:DTpicture}), and the other is to identify the Hamiltonian directly with the $W^{(3)}$ operator \cite{CDT:SFT:AW}.

-In this paper, we adopt the no big-bang condition and focus on the two-dimensional GCDT, which, for simplicity, we will refer to as CDT.
-We consider the multicritical CDT model \cite{Atkin:2012ka}, which we will refer to as the $m$-th multicritical CDT, as an analogue of the $m$-th multicritical DT.
-This model is also described by a matrix model, and serves as an extended framework that includes the models in \cite{CDT:SFT:ALWWZ,CDT:AGGS} as special cases.
-As a result of the matrix model formulation, the amplitudes of the multicritical CDT model under the no big-bang condition can be obtained by means of the CEO topological recursion, in a similar way as the multicritical DT model. \footnote{ For $m=2$, the $m$-th multicritical DT (resp.
+In the present paper, we adopt the no-big-bang condition and focus on the two-dimensional GCDT model, which, for simplicity, we will refer to as CDT.
+We consider its multicritical extension \cite{Atkin:2012ka}, which we call the $m$-th multicritical CDT, as the causal analogue of the $m$-th multicritical DT.
+This model also admits a matrix-model description and provides an extended framework that includes the models in \cite{CDT:SFT:ALWWZ,CDT:AGGS} as special cases.
+As in the multicritical DT case, the corresponding amplitudes can be described by the CEO topological recursion. \footnote{ For $m=2$, the $m$-th multicritical DT (resp.
 CDT) reduces to the pure DT (resp.
-CDT) in the continuum limit.} The second aim of this paper is to investigate the multicritical CDT model from the viewpoint of the CEO topological recursion by reformulating the Schwinger-Dyson (SD) equations.
+CDT) in the continuum limit.} The second aim of this paper is to clarify this structure directly from the Hamiltonian formalism by reformulating the Schwinger-Dyson (SD) equations of the multicritical CDT model.

-The CEO topological recursion is rooted in matrix models and was formulated in \cite{Eynard:2007kz} purely in terms of spectral curve data $(\Sigma;\xi, y, B)$, where $\Sigma$ is a compact Riemann surface, $\xi, y$ are meromorphic functions on $\Sigma$, and $B$ is a meromorphic symmetric bi-differential on $\Sigma^2$.
+The CEO topological recursion is rooted in matrix models and was formulated in \cite{Eynard:2007kz} purely in terms of spectral-curve data $(\Sigma;\xi,y,B)$, where $\Sigma$ is a compact Riemann surface, $\xi$ and $y$ are meromorphic functions on $\Sigma$, and $B$ is a meromorphic symmetric bidifferential on $\Sigma^2$.
 Here the zeros of $d\xi$ are assumed to be simple and different from the zeros of $dy$.
-From spectral curve data $(\Sigma;\xi, y, B)$, the CEO topological recursion defines symmetric multi-differentials $\omega_N^{(h)}$ on $\Sigma^N$ labeled by two integers $h \ge 0$ and $N \ge 1$ such that $2h-2+N > 0$.
-The spectral curve data for the $m$-th multicritical DT and CDT models discussed in this paper are
+From such spectral-curve data, the CEO topological recursion defines symmetric multidifferentials $\omega^{(h)}_N$ on $\Sigma^N$, labeled by two integers $h\ge0$ and $N\ge1$ satisfying $2h-2+N>0$.
+The spectral-curve data relevant to the $m$-th multicritical DT and CDT models discussed in this paper are as follows:

 and